 Wrongful Death Defined

 A wrongful death happens when the “wrongful” conduct of a person or entity results in the death of another person, which could have been prevented.
-A wrongful death can occur in any area of personal injury law, from a motor vehicle accident to a defective medical device to a construction accident.
+Wrongful death can occur in any area of personal injury law, from a motor vehicle accident to a defective medical device to a construction accident.
 Persons, companies, and governmental agencies can be legally at fault for acting negligently.

 There are two key differences between a wrongful death claim and a criminal case, even when both cases are based on the events surrounding the same death.
 A wrongful death claim is a civil lawsuit.
 It is brought to court by the personal representative of the deceased person’s estate directly, and the only available remedy is the plaintiff’s financial recovery.
 By contrast, a criminal case is brought by the state or federal government, and the liable person’s guilt is punished by jail or prison time, probation, or other penalties.